On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

-and Then $N = \tilde{\Omega}\left(\frac{n^{r/2}}{\eps \cdot (\log\log(R_1/R_0))^r}\right)$. \end{cor} We are not aware of this form of lower bounds against convex programs for planted satisfiability stated before.
-We also remark that the lower bound is incomparable to lower bounds for programs given in \cite{o2013goldreich} since they analyze a specific SDP for which the mapping $\cal M$ maps to functions over an $O(n^k)$-dimensional space and constraint set $K$ is defined using a high level of Sherali-Adams or Lov\'asz-Schrijver hierarchy.
-Further details are given in \inbody{the full paper.}\infull{Section \ref{sec:statalgpowersec}.}
+Then $N = \tilde{\Omega}\left(n^{r/2}\cdot \eps \right)$. \end{cor} We note that conditions on the value of the convex program that we make are weaker than the standard conditions that a convex relaxation must satisfy.
+Specifically, it is usually assumed that a convex relaxation does not increase the value of the objective (for example, the value for a satisfiable instance must be 0) and also that the minimum of the objective function for all ``bad" instances will be noticeably larger than that of the ``good" instances.
+In Section \ref{sec:statalgpowersec} we also prove lower bounds against convex programs in exponentially high dimension as long as the appropriate norms of points in the domain and gradients are not too large.
+We are not aware of this form of lower bounds against convex programs for planted satisfiability stated before.
+We also remark that our lower bounds are incomparable to lower bounds for programs given in \cite{o2013goldreich} since they analyze a specific SDP for which the mapping $\cal M$ maps to functions over an $O(n^k)$-dimensional set $K$ is defined using a high level of the Sherali-Adams or Lov\'asz-Schrijver hierarchies.
+Further details are given in Section \ref{sec:statalgpowersec}.